Download Russian Civil War Worksheets

 - For now, the spread of Communism in Eastern Europe was halted and the Bolsheviks turned their attention back home, to secure their position.

 - Lesser battles continued on the periphery for two more years, and minor skirmishes with the remnants of the White forces in the Far East continued well into 1923.

-- The casualties of this war combined with famines, were outstanding.
-Between 7 to 12 million deaths, mostly civilians.
-Many pro-independence movements emerged after the break-up of the Russian Empire and fought in the war.
+- The casualties of this war combined with famines were outstanding.
+There were between 7 and 12 million deaths, mostly civilians.
+Many pro-independence movements emerged after the break-up of the Russian Empire.